History · Four Centuries

 Tristram Coffin

-Purchases the island for 30 pounds and two beaver hats.
-Nine original purchasers settle.
+Purchases the island for thirty pounds and two beaver hats.
+The Coffin, Folger, and Macy lines root on Nantucket.

 Read more →